mattmakai/fullstackpython.com/source/content/pages/05-client-side/0503-javascript.markdown

 Work with JavaScript on the page.
 Incorporate examples from open source projects listed below as well as JQuery plugins.
 Check out the Unheap link below to find a large collection of categorized JQuery plugins.

 <i class="fa fa-check-square-o"></i>
+Check out the JavaScript resources below to learn more about advanced concepts and open source libraries.

+<i class="fa fa-check-square-o"></i>
 Integrate JavaScript into your web application and check the